-The events of the last 18 months dramatically accelerated the insurance industry’s need to go “digital” with their operations, while at the same time, elevating consumers’ expectations around responsiveness and proactive engagement.
-In response, a number of carriers have become technology “leapfroggers”, taking giant steps forward in their digital strategies.
+Recent events in the last 3 years have dramatically accelerated the insurance industry’s need to go “digital” with their operations, while at the same time, elevating consumers’ expectations around responsiveness and proactive engagement.
+In response, a number of carriers have become technology “leapfroggers,” taking giant steps forward in their digital strategies.
 However, this progress often skips over one of the areas most under stress since the start of the pandemic: the claims process.

-The result of this legacy approach is a lost opportunity to deliver the experience that customers expect, while creating capacity for adjusters and other knowledge workers to focus on activities that drive value.
-Cloud, AI and other innovative technologies have the ability to help organizations unlock capacity, accelerate growth and improve claim outcomes – yet often aren’t used to their full potential.
+The result of this legacy approach is a lost opportunity to deliver the experience that customers expect while creating the capacity for adjusters and other knowledge workers to focus on activities that drive value.
+Cloud, AI, and other innovative technologies have the ability to help organizations unlock capacity, accelerate growth and improve claim outcomes – yet often aren’t used to their full potential.

 II: The New Class of Claims Management

 Many companies have cobbled together digital solutions based on older, legacy systems, with processes that don’t align with what today’s users want or expect.
 Others have attempted something closer to a “Field of Dreams” approach, believing that if they build something – anything – that’s digital savvy, consumers will use it.
 (Spoiler alert: they won’t!).
 And, for some, “the best claim is a no touch claim.”
 The insured has a loss, files a claim and a payment is issued – without human contact.

 Fortunately, a new class of claims is providing a better, agile claims process that is automated, touchless, and everything in between.
 Powered by Snapsheet Claims software, technology-forward claims organizations can create the experience they want by getting: